RedisBloom/RedisBloom/docs/Bloom_Commands.md

 Optional parameters:

-* **NOCREATE**: If specified, indicates that the filter should not be created if it does not already exist.
+* **NOCREATE**: (Optional) Indicates that the filter should not be created if it does not already exist.
 If the filter does not yet exist, an error is returned rather than creating it automatically.
 This may be used where a strict separation between filter creation and filter addition is desired.
 It is an error to specify `NOCREATE` together with either `CAPACITY` or `ERROR`.
-* **capacity**: If specified, should be followed by the desired `capacity` for the filter to be created.
+* **capacity**: (Optional) Specifies the desired `capacity` for the filter to be created.
 This parameter is ignored if the filter already exists.
-    If the filter is automatically created and this parameter is absent, then the default `capacity` (specified at the module-level) is used.
-See `BF.RESERVE` for more information on the impacts of this value.
+    If the filter is automatically created and this parameter is absent, then the module-level `capacity` is used.
+See `BF.RESERVE`
+    for more information about the impact of this value.
-* **error**: If specified, should be followed by the the `error` ratio of the newly created filter if it does not yet exist.
-If the filter is automatically created and `error` is not specified then the default module-level error rate is used.
-See `BF.RESERVE` for more information on the format of this value.
+* **error**: (Optional) Specifies the `error` ratio of the newly created filter if it does not yet exist.
+If the filter is automatically created and `error` is not specified then the module-level error rate is used.
+See `BF.RESERVE` for more information about the format of this value.
 * **NONSCALING**: Prevents the filter from creating additional sub-filters if initial capacity is reached.
-Non-scaling filters requires slightly less memory than their scaling counterparts.
-The filter will return an error once `capacity` is reached.
+Non-scaling filters require slightly less memory than their scaling counterparts.
+The filter returns an error when `capacity` is reached.
 * **expansion**: When `capacity` is reached, an additional sub-filter is created.
 The size of the new sub-filter is the size of the last sub-filter multiplied by `expansion`.
-If the number of elements to be stored in the filter is unknown, `expansion` of 2 or more is recommended to reduce the number of sub-filters, else, `expansion` of 1 is recommended to reduce memory consumption.
-Default expansion value is 2.
+If the number of elements to be stored in the filter is unknown, we recommend that you use an `expansion` of 2 or more to reduce the number of sub-filters.
+Otherwise, we recommend that you use an `expansion` of 1 to reduce memory consumption.
+The default expansion value is 2.

 ### Examples

-Add three items to a filter, using default parameters if the filter does not already
+Add three items to a filter with default parameters if the filter does not already
 exist:

 ```
 BF.INSERT filter ITEMS foo bar baz
 ```

-Add one item to a filter, specifying a capacity of 10000 to be used if it does not already exist:
+Add one item to a filter with a capacity of 10000 if the filter does not already exist:

 ```
 BF.INSERT filter CAPACITY 10000 ITEMS hello
 ```

-Add 2 items to a filter, returning an error if the filter does not already exist
+Add 2 items to a filter with an error if the filter does not already exist:

 ```
 BF.INSERT filter NOCREATE ITEMS foo bar